Norah Briscoe: Wartime activity

-In early 1941, Norah Briscoe was living as the lodger of Gertrude Hiscox in Chiswick, London.
+In early 1941, Briscoe was living as the lodger of Gertrude Hiscox in Chiswick, London.
 Like Briscoe, Hiscox was a former member of the BUF, an active pro-German sympathiser and a fellow member of the Right Club.

 Briscoe worked as a temporary shorthand typist at the Ministry of Supply from 21 January 1941.
 This Ministry was an important wartime department set up in 1939 to co-ordinate the supply of equipment to the British armed forces.

-In March 1941, Hiscox invited a fellow-member of the Right Club to tea at her home but unknown to her he was an MI5 agent monitoring the activities of its membership.
+In March 1941, Hiscox invited a fellow-member of the Right Club called “John” to tea at her home, but unknown to her he was an undercover MI5 agent monitoring the activities of its membership.
 In conversation, Briscoe disclosed to the agent that she was working in a sensitive area of the Ministry, that she was keeping carbon copies of documents she thought would be useful to Germany and that she wanted to pass them on.
 These documents related to the sites of war factories, shortages of strategic materials and the establishment of submarine bases in Northern Ireland.

 Arrest

 A meeting was set up by the agent and when the classified documents were handed over at the flat of a supposed German agent, 'Harald Kurtz', Briscoe and Hiscox were arrested.
-They subsequently appeared at Bow Street magistrate's court on 17 March 1941 and were remanded to Holloway Prison.
+A police search found letters of introduction to foreign fascists at Briscoe's flat.
+Briscoe and Hiscox subsequently appeared at Bow Street magistrate's court on 17 March 1941 and were remanded to Holloway Prison.

 Trial

 On 16 June 1941, Briscoe and Hiscox were tried in camera at the Old Bailey where they both pleaded guilty to a charge under Defence Regulation 2A of intentionally communicating information which was likely to assist the enemy.
 The trial lasted less than an hour.
-Briscoe was sentenced to 5 years' penal servitude, as was Hiscox.
+Briscoe was sentenced to five years' penal servitude, as was Hiscox.

 On release, Briscoe was immediately made the subject of a detention order under Defence Regulation 18B.

 Subsequent life

-After the war, Norah Briscoe was reunited with her son in the summer of 1945.
+After the war, Briscoe was released on license.
+She was reunited with her son in the summer of 1945.
 She lived with him for the last 30 years of her life until her death in 1996.